mnrabbee/SUST_GEB_BIOINFO/README.md

 # SUST_GEB_BIOINFO
-Data from Edx and others various site
+Data from Edx and others site